432nd Wing: Overview

 The wing is the first United States Air Force wing dedicated to unmanned aircraft systems: MQ-9 Reaper and RQ-170 Sentinel.
 The wing stood up 1 May 2007 at Creech Air Force Base, Nevada.
 The wing has dual reporting responsibilities to Ninth Air Force and U.S. Air Forces Central Command (USAFCENT) (as the 432nd AEW) at Shaw Air Force Base, South Carolina, as well as to Twelfth Air Force and U.S. Air Forces Southern Command at Davis–Monthan Air Force Base, Arizona.

 The wing has flown intelligence, surveillance, and reconnaissance missions in Operations Enduring and for the War in Iraq, flown by pilots and sensor operators in the United States.

 The 432nd is authorized 160 Predator and 60 Reapers.
 As of May 2007, 6 Reapers and about 85 Predators have been delivered with half of the Predators deployed forward in the United States Central Command area of operations.
-The wing is expected to fly 12 combat air mission in Iraq and Afghanistan each day.
+The wing is expected to fly 12 combat air missions in Iraq and Afghanistan each day.